Pier Luigi Carafa (1677–1755)

-Pierluigi Carafa, Junior (4 July 1677 – 15 December 1755) (sometimes spelled as Caraffa) was an Italian cardinal from the famous Neapolitan family of Italian nobles, clergy, and men of arts.
+Pier Luigi Carafa, Junior (4 July 1677 – 15 December 1755) (sometimes spelled as Caraffa) was an Italian cardinal from the famous Neapolitan family of Italian nobles, clergy, and men of arts.
 He served the papacy as Camerlengo of the Sacred College of Cardinals and as Dean of same College.
 He is currently buried at Sant'Andrea delle Fratte in Rome.

 Early Ecclesiastic Career

-Born into an illustrious house of Naples, the family of Pierluigi was not unaccustomed to high-ranking prelates.
+Born into an illustrious house of Naples, the family of Pier Luigi was not unaccustomed to high-ranking prelates.
 Other cardinals in the family consisted of Filippo Carafa della Serra; Oliviero Carafa; Gianvincenzo Carafa; Carlo Carafa; Diomede Carafa; Alfonso Carafa; Antonio Carafa; Giovanni Pietro Carafa (later Pope Paul IV); Pier Luigi Carafa, Senior; Carlo Carafa della Spina; Fortunato Ilario Carafa della Spina; Francesco Carafa della Spina di Traetto; Marino Carafa di Belvedere; and Domenico Carafa della Spina di Traetto.
-Also a member of the family was Gregorio Carafa, Grand Master of the Order of St. John.
+Also, a member of the family was Gregorio Carafa, Grand Master of the Order of St. John.

-Pierluigi was born on 4 July 1677 in Naples.
+Pier Luigi was born on 4 July 1677 in Naples.
 He attended La Sapienza University in Rome where he was awarded a doctorate in both laws (civil and canon) on 19 October 1694.
 He was then ordained a deacon on 22 January 1713 and a priest on 19 February 1713.

 Episcopal career

-Just over one month after his ordination to the priesthood, Pierluigi was elected titular archbishop of Larissa in Thessalia on 27 March 1713 and then made an Assistant at the Pontifical Throne on 16 April 1713.
+Just over one month after his ordination to the priesthood, Pier Luigi was elected titular archbishop of Larissa in Thessalia on 27 March 1713 and then made an Assistant at the Pontifical Throne on 16 April 1713.
 He was appointed as Nuncio in Tuscany on 20 July 1713, a position in which he served for just under four years.
 On 12 April 1717 Archbishop Carafa was appointed Secretary of the Sacred Congregation for the Propagation of the Faith and then, in 1724, as Secretary of the Sacred Congregation of Bishops as well a Consultor of the Supreme Sacred Congregation of the Roman and Universal Inquisition.